Fort Lauderdale Florida

 MANIFESTATIONS

-There are 6 entities that make this Stranahan House their home: one little girl and five members of the Stranahan Clan.
-To read the full account, visit Haunted American Tours Top Ten Haunted and read John Marc Carr’s book, HAUNTED FORT LAUDERDALE & visit his web site
+There are six entities that make Stranahan House their home: one little girl and five members of the Stranahan Clan.
+For a full account of their stories, visit Haunted American Tours Top Ten Haunted, read John Marc Carr’s book, HAUNTED FORT LAUDERDALE and visit his web site

 He must be pleased to see his labor of love in such good condition, and that it is now a museum.
 Frank had hosted many events at his house, so tourists coming in to look wouldn’t upset him, though vagrants don’t fit that category.

-When homeless people have tried to sleep on the first floor veranda, an angry male spirit would bang on the outside of the house and sometimes literally chase them off the property.
+When homeless people have tried to sleep on the first floor veranda, an angry male spirit has been known to bang on the outside of the house and sometimes literally chase them off the property.

-Both Staff and visitors have seen the apparition of Frank Stranahan, as he must have the need to supervise the living, as he did while alive.
+Both Staff and visitors have seen the apparition of Frank Stranahan.
+He must have the need to supervise the living, just as he did while alive.

 Some of the apparitions seen inside the house have been attributed to him, perhaps keeping the staff on their toes, as he perhaps keeps on eye on the living.